How To Manage A Remote Development Team Without Stress

 When managing remote development teams it’s important that your employees always feel included and connected.
 Video conferencing is an excellent way to achieve that.
 It enables you to not only collaborate with remote colleagues but also to motivate your team and share experiences.
 You may use it for anything — from organizing remote team-building activities to sharing portfolio examples.

-Then there is project management software which provides basic communication and collaboration capabilities.
+Then there is project management software which provides basic communication capabilities and helps workers manage their time when working remotely.
 This is the space where everyone should feel comfortable to reach their maximum efficiency.

 When managing a remote team, keep in mind that you aim to motivate and not reprimand.
 You should show your distributed team how efficiency, customer focus, and company rules benefit them, not the company.
 Avoid these types of statements: